damianoneill/nc-hammer/README.md

 Testsuite completed in 22.369465719s
 ```

 After completion of a testsuite, an output folder with the date timestamp will be created in a folder called results.
+This folder contains a csv file summarizing the test run and a copy of the test suite used in the run for archive purposes.

 ```sh
 $ ls results